-() Use the bare front panel board as a template to drill your front panel (an Altoids tin, or your own plastic or metal one).
+Use the bare front panel board as a template to drill your front panel (an Altoids tin, or your own plastic or metal one).
 I use the bottom of the Altoids tin as my "front panel".
 Drill small 1/32" guide holes for the switches, LEDs, D-connector mounting holes, and 4-pin power connector P4.
 Then remove the PC board, and drill the holes to their final sizes.
 Use a "step" drill bit, which won't tear the very thin metal (this is a long drill bit with a single cutting edge with steps in it to drill a dozen or so sizes from 1/8" to 1/2").
 The D-connector opening will have to be cut out with a nibbler or a lot of hand filing.

-Flash!
-I now have a Cover Card with all the holes and silkscreened labels (see page 17).
-Just cut a big ragged hole in the bottom of the Altoid tin; lay this card over the hole; and solder, glue, or screw it in place.
-The Cover Card is \$10 plus \$2 shipping from me (Lee Hart); contact info is on the cover.
+Or: Get the optional Cover Card with all the holes and silkscreened labels (see photo on page 3).
+Just cut a big ragged hole in the Altoid tin; lay this card over the hole; and solder, screw, or glue it in place.
+The Cover Card is \$10 plus \$2 shipping from me (Lee Hart); see contact info on the cover.

-- () Now, fit the PC board with the LEDs and switches into the holes in your front panel.
+- Now, fit the PC board with the LEDs and switches into the holes in your front panel.
 Work the board down as close as possible to the metal panel.
 This forces all the parts into the correct positions to match your front panel holes.
 Careful!
 The switches can break if your front panel holes don't match the board well enough.
-NOW solder the parts to the board, with the front panel holding them all in position. - () Remove the screws from the D-connector.
+NOW solder the parts to the board, with the front panel holding them all in position. - ( ) Remove the screws from the D-connector.
 Remove the PC board from the panel, so you can install the rest of the parts.
-The above may seem tedious, but it guarantees that the parts will be soldered in the right positions to match the holes in your front panel.
+The above may seem tedious, but it guarantees that the parts will be soldered in the right positions to match the holes in your front panel. :-)